MIC-DKFZ/semantic_segmentation/README.md

 ### Different Loss Funcitons

-Looking at different loss functions it can be seen that Cross Entropy (CE) and Region Mutual Information (RMI) loss give the best results.
+Looking at the different loss functions, it can be seen that the best results can be achieved with Cross-Entropy (CE) and Region Mutual Information (RMI).
 Dice Loss based functions are way behind.
 With changes to the lr and number of epochs, these can be tuned somewhat, but are still significantly worse.
-What is also seen is that the use of weights (wCE and wRMI) to compensate for class imbalances significantly improve the results.
+What is also seen is that the use of weights (wCE and wRMI) to compensate for class imbalances in Cityscapes significantly improve the results.
+Only HRNet is used for this experiments.

 ![Lossfunctions](imgs/Lossfunctions.png)